malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 Installation on a Linux machine:

-I.	Click on the SteM-x_all.deb in your install folder and follow the instructions.
+Ia.
+Click on the SteM-x_all.deb in your install folder and follow the instructions (e.g. Synaptic) IIa.
+Run stem from the terminal

+or

+Ib.     sudo dpkg -i package_file.deb
-II.
-Run stem from the terminal.
+IIb.
+Run stem from the terminal

 Installation on a Windows machine: